Troubadour-Reign/React_job/README.md

 ## App Instructions

-The inspo of this app is from: [Traversy Media React Crash Course](https://www.youtube.com/watch?v=LDB4uaJ87e0)
+The inspo for this app is from: [Traversy Media React Crash Course](https://www.youtube.com/watch?v=LDB4uaJ87e0)

 ## Setup